alexsmithfanning/group-website-project/README.md

 # Web Design group project

+This GitHub page is designed to ease the workflow of the entire Semester Two group project.

 ## Contributing to this project

-All pull requests will be ignored unless you are an active part of my group with a GitHub account.
-This project does not allow outside sources of contribution.
+**All pull requests will be ignored unless you are an active part of my group with a GitHub account.
+This project does not allow outside sources of contribution.**

 Submitting a pull request allows you to contribute to this project without modifying the primary codebase, thereby significantly reducing the risk of seriously breaking anything important.